 This post from @walkinginmemphisinhighheels, aka Laura Lee, came at an appropriate time – that miserable time when everyone is suffering from colds and flu.
 She is promoting the cold medicine she used to help her daughter recover from “the sniffles,” Matys Chest Rub.

-This cute picture of her and her daughter is a nice, wholesome sponsored post that warms your heart while also suggesting a remedy for any parents who want to keep their kids from suffering through a cold.
-As an added bonus, this post is also a giveaway in partnership with Matys, but we’ll get onto that strategy in more detail a little bit later.
+This cute picture of her and her daughter is a nice, wholesome sponsored post that warms your heart while also offering a solution for any parents who want to keep their kids from suffering through a cold.
+As an added bonus, this post is also a giveaway in partnership with Matys.

-Kelly and her daughter Kennedy are the dynamic duo that feature in most of the posts shared on @_thevintageblonde_.
-She often mentions her and her daughter’s stylish outfits, but featuring her daughter with her in these photos also gives her the chance to promote the brands that she uses to help her through parenthood.
+Kelly and her daughter Kennedy are the dynamic duo featured in most of the posts shared on @_thevintageblonde_.
+She often mentions her daughter’s stylish outfits, and poses alongside her daughter in posts like this one, to promote brands she finds useful as a parent.

 In this post, Kennedy adorably poses eating Cuties Citrus easy-to-peel oranges, with a cheeky smile on her face that would make any parent want to go out and buy some for their own kids.

-Good strategy for: any brand designed with kids or families in mind
+This strategy works for: Any brand designed with kids or families in mind

-As I’ve already suggested, putting a cute dog in a photo can help you sell anything.
-But, a fashion influencer with cute pets, especially ones that regularly make appearances in the influencer’s posts, present a great opportunity for any brand that targets pet owners.
+A cute dog in a photo can help you sell just about anything.
+But, a fashion influencer with cute pets, especially ones that regularly make appearances in the influencer’s posts, presents a great opportunity for brands targeting pet owners.

 This could range from the less interesting necessities such as pet insurance, to more exciting things like clothing for pets.

-This kind of post will attract a lot of attention because Bella is so cute.
-And the dog treat brand is likely to get some more traffic, more views, and even new customers because any of Krystin’s followers who are also dog owners may be compelled to check out Icelandic dog treats on her recommendation.
+This kind of post can attract attention from dog lovers because Bella is simply adorable.
+The dog treat brand is likely to get some more traffic, more views, and even new customers because the cross-section of Krystin’s followers who are also dog owners may be compelled to check out Icelandic dog treats on her recommendation.

 One easy way to get your product into a fashion influencer’s post is to offer it up as a prize.
 This gives you a lot of flexibility when it comes to partnering your unrelated brand with a fashion influencer.
 If you have products, gift cards, or other freebies that can be given away as prizes, then you can get involved with an influencer in that way, particularly if there is a holiday on the horizon (like July 4th, Father's Day, or Halloween) that would make a non-fashion gift card or store credit seem like a pay-it-forward opportunity.

 Most influencers will partner with a brand as long as they like and believe in their products or the brand itself.
-They’re unlikely to partner with you if they don’t support or agree with the way you work or what you stand for.
+Influencers are unlikely to partner with you if they don’t support or agree with the way you work or what you stand for.

 In the above giveaway post, @ashleyspassionforfashion has partnered with another blogger and Nooga Boutique to offer a huge giveaway.
 Some of the prizes included are fashion related, including items of clothing and a Nooga Boutique gift card.
 However, there is also a $25 Starbucks gift card included in the prize.

-Starbucks has very little to do with fashion, but they can still get a mention in Ashley’s posts by partnering with her in this generous way.
-If your company can offer a desirable prize, then they can make the most of this strategy.
+Starbucks is trendy, but it has very little do with fashion.
+The company still gets mentioned in Ashley’s posts by partnering with her to offer the gift card.
+If your company can offer a desirable prize, you can make the most of this strategy.
 Products such as iPhone’s and tablets are also very popular prizes in giveaways.
-As you would expect, these kinds of high-value freebies can attract a lot of attention and entrants.
+As you would expect, these kinds of high-value freebies can attract a lot of attention and contest participation.

-Good strategy for: stores, cafés, and restaurants, tech companies
+This strategy works for: Stores, cafés, and restaurants, tech companies

 Be part of the experience

-Looking at this picture, you wouldn’t be able to tell that it’s an ad, and you certainly wouldn’t know what it’s advertising.
-That is often what makes a good sponsored post on Instagram.
+Looking at this picture, you probably wouldn't notice right away that it's a sponsored post, which is good.
 If a post is blatantly an ad, it can really turn people off.
 Followers are more likely to scroll past without engaging if the post doesn’t fit naturally with the rest of the account’s content.

-The image in this post is of a group of well-dressed women, which certainly fits in with the usual content of @fashionistamomma.
-The caption then makes it clear that this photo is of Megan Ballard and her Mom friends enjoying a day out in Temecula Wine Country, courtesy of a company called Aall In Limo & Party Bus.
+The image in this post is of a group of well-dressed women, which fits in with the usual content of @fashionistamomma.
+The caption then makes it clear that this photo is of Megan Ballard and her cadre of other moms enjoying a day out in Temecula Wine Country, courtesy of a company called Aall In Limo & Party Bus.

 Even though the brand isn’t featured in the photo, it still gets a mention in the post as a company that has made this experience possible, giving them some exposure.
 It’s a great example of simplicity in influencer marketing.

-This kind of company could have actually made it into the photo in a logical way as the women could have posed in the same way in front of their limo.
-However, this strategy provides a way in for certain experience companies that wouldn’t naturally be able to be photographed.
-If it’s a brand that’s there in spirit rather than in person, or if it’s the person/company standing behind the camera, for example.
+This kind of company could have actually made it into the photo in a logical way, as the women could have posed in the same way in front of their limo.
+BUT this strategy provides a "way in," so to speak, for certain experience companies that wouldn’t naturally generate interesting photos with just product placements.

-Good strategy for: providers of experience days, travel companies, service industries, photographers
+This strategy works for: Service providers, experience companies, travel companies, photographers

 Join in with the festivities

 There are certain times of the year where almost everyone is looking for presents to buy their loved ones.
-Christmas and Valentine’s Day are the ones that immediately spring to mind.
+Christmas and Valentine’s Day immediately spring to mind.
 If your brand sells anything that would make a great gift for one of these holidays, you can use this to your advantage when targeting fashion influencers around these seasons.

 Influencers all over Instagram were sharing the gifts they were buying for their friends and family over the holidays, and giving the brands they bought them from a nice big shout out.
 The example above shows @feralcreature backing the benefits of eBay gift cards as presents.

-So, even though a fashion influencers followers will primarily be interested in areas like fashion and beauty, their parents might really enjoy golfing, meaning they’ll be looking for ideas for golf related gifts.
+So, while an influencer's followers may primarily be interested in fashion and beauty, their parents might really enjoy golfing or be looking forward to cruise season.

-Good strategy for: brands selling anything that makes a good gift idea
+This strategy works for: Brands selling anything that makes a good gift idea